-Twice we’ve gone to Paris for multi-week stays, renting an apartment, exploring neighborhoods and enjoying several picnics at the Eiffel Tower.
+Twice we’ve gone to Paris for multi-week stays, we always try to rent an apartment in one of the best neighborhoods in Paris, and spend our time exploring and enjoying several picnics at the Eiffel Tower.
 In essence, we got into rhythms that made us feel like locals.
 Do our kids remember the first time they saw the Eiffel Tower?
 Probably not.
 But they remember all of our evenings there, eating and playing as the sun went down and the Tower lit up.

 And when we traveled to Greece, we knew island hopping would be more about family travel logistics than enjoying the islands.
 So this past summer we chose to remain for several weeks on one, Naxos.
 There we discovered favorite sites and restaurants, and explored the island.
 In the end, we enjoyed the island so much that our kids didn’t want to leave!